Forms Validation

 Blank |

-must not be filled | – |
+control must not be filled | – |

 Equal |

-value is equal to parameter | mixed |
+value must be equal to the parameter | mixed |

 NotEqual |

-value is not be equal to parameter | mixed |
+value must not be equal to the parameter | mixed |

 IsIn |

-value is equal to some element in the array | array |
+value must be one of the items in the array | array |

 IsNotIn |

-value does not equal any element in the array | array |
+value must not be any of the items in the array | array |

 Valid |